-If you’ve been feeling like you need to hit the reset button, grab the Fresh Start planning kit to help you organize your thoughts, set some goals, and articulate on paper some of the things that you’d like to achieve in the coming months.
+If you’ve been feeling like you need to hit the reset button, take the Revive 30-Day Organizational Challenge to help you organize your thoughts, set some goals, and articulate on paper some of the things that you’d like to achieve in the coming months.

-In the Fresh Start Planning Kit, you’ll find several exercises to help you think through your priorities so that you spend your time on the things that are most important to you.
-It’s a planner designed to give you a fresh start, help you get things in perspective, and guide you in prioritizing your daily responsibilities according to goals you set for yourself through the activities included.
+In the course, you’ll find several exercises to help you think through your priorities so that you spend your time on the things that are most important to you as well.
+The course will help you get things in perspective and guide you in prioritizing your daily responsibilities according to goals you set for yourself.

 It’s all fine and good to be busy, but let’s be busy with the important stuff!
 Registration opens Wednesday, March 31, 2021.